dvdantunes/scrapper-app/README.md

         $ apt install build-essential python3-dev

-- Additionally, you will need a `splash` docker container to use its render engine.
+- Additionally, you will need to install a `splash` docker container to use its render engine.
 Please follow the [instructions](https://splash.readthedocs.io/en/stable/install.html) on its official site.

     - After install docker you can pull it from `docker hub`:
         ```$ sudo docker pull scrapinghub/splash```